sutta » mn » Majjhima Nikāya 95

 Api ca, bhāradvāja, susaddahitaṁyeva hoti, tañca hoti rittaṁ tucchaṁ musā;

-Even though you have full faith in something, it may be void, hollow, and false.
+Even though you have full faith in something, it may be vacuous, hollow, and false.

 no cepi susaddahitaṁ hoti, tañca hoti bhūtaṁ tacchaṁ anaññathā.